- History and visit the Institute of France in Paris

 History and visit the Institute of France in Paris

-Cultural Significance and Surrounding Attractions of the Institute of France
+Discover the surroundings of the Institute of France in Paris

 Transfer to the Institute of France in Paris